 Just as your original joint wears out, a joint replacement will wear over time as well.
 The most common reason for revision is loosening of the artificial surface from the bone.
 Wearing of the plastic spacer may also result in the need for a new spacer.
-Dislocation of the hip after surgery is a risk.
-Your surgeon will explain the possible complications associated with total hip replacement.
+Your surgeon will explain the possible complications associated with total knee replacement.